 IDEO has brought their excellent design research skills to Tokyo.
 They have also formed a VC partnership called D4V there.

 IPSOS is a global market research and consulting company, headquartered in Paris.
 I recently wrote about Bill Hall, President of IPSOS Healthcare Japan and a thought leader on aging with decades of experience with market research in Japan.

 Mary Furlong and Associates Boomer Business and Boomer Venture Summits

 The annual What’s Next Boomer Business Summit is produced by Mary Furlong and Associates.
-Her next event is the 15th annual Silicon Valley Boomer Venture Summit – Investment, Impact, and Opportunity in the Longevity Marketplace, June 20 – June 21st in Santa Clara.
-Mary’s conferences offer information but possibly more importantly, they offer the chance to meet people at the top of their game, like Silvia Vergani.
+Her next event is the annual Silicon Valley Boomer Venture Summit – Design, Innovation and Investment Opportunities in the Longevity Marketplace.